 Which Glowforge Model Should I Buy?

 - Glowforge Pro is the most powerful and capable model, ideal for a small business or when more than one person will be using it.
 The Glowforge Pro is a Class 4 laser and utilizes an upgraded 45 watt laser for the fastest possible cutting and engraving.
-The Glowforge Pro top engraving speed is 3x as fast as the Glowforge Basic and cutting is 1.2x as fast.
+The Glowforge Pro top engraving speed is 3x as fast as the Basic and cutting is 1.2x as fast.
 The Pro Passthrough slot allows you to create enormous over-sized projects with Glowforge Pro (20″ wide, up to 1/4″ thick, and as long as you want).
-Glowforge Pro comes with a 12-month warranty.
+The Pro model comes with a 12-month warranty.

 In addition, the Pro model has an advanced cooling system that allows it to be used for longer periods of time (up to 81 degrees F) without needing to pause for cooling.
 The Basic and Plus are designed for environments up to 75 degrees F.